Vinay-000/Digital_Wellbeing/README.md

 # test #
-This can be help to highlight the action that we have taken but not reflected in profile overview.
+This can help to highlight the action that we have taken but not reflected in the profile overview.